Structure of Kerr black hole spacetimes in Weyl conformal gravity: Establishing causal structure

-We then define \textit{Naked singularity} spacetimes as spacetimes that do not possess an event horizon.
-In such naked singularity spacetimes, the only type of horizon that may be present, if any, is a cosmological one.
+We then define \textit{Naked singularity} spacetimes as spacetimes with no event horizons $\mathrm{H}_\mathrm{E}$ protecting the singularity at the origin.
+In such naked singularity spacetimes, the only type of horizon that may be present is a cosmological one.
+This is similar to the naked singularities found in post-extremal GR spacetimes.
+These violate the Weak Cosmic Censorship Conjecture (WCCC).
+However, since the WCCC has not been proven in general even in GR~\cite{Wald1999}, we still explore such naked singularity spacetimes here.

 One may wonder where ergosurfaces are found in static spacetimes such as the Schwarzschild solutions in both GR and CG.
 In these, $g_{tt}$ and $g_{rr}$ switch signs at the same places, so horizons effectively serve as both the \textit{static} and \textit{stationary limit}.